You’ve heard it a million times before: It’s not the heat, it’s the humidity.

 Excess humidity can have a big impact on your home’s comfort and the health of your family.

-Since it’s attached to your home’s ductwork, your living room, upstairs and even basement remain perfectly dry, and less humidity in the summertime means you stay cooler!
+Since it’s attached to your home’s ductwork, your living room, upstairs and even basement remain perfectly dry and less humid in the summer times mean you stay cooler.

-Use the system with a humidistat to maintain a desired level of humidity, or you can use a timer function to run the unit at certain times of the day.
+To help wipe out that clammy feeling, get rid of indoor stickiness and say goodbye to musty odors, use the system with a humidistat to maintain a desired level of humidity.
+You also can use its timer function to run at certain times of the day.

-When humidity is removed from the air, our skin more readily evaporates moisture, and that’s how our bodies cool down.
+By removing the humidity in the air, our skin more readily evaporates moisture, and that’s how our bodies cool down.
 So in a nutshell, the less humidity in our homes, the more our skin evaporates moisture and the cooler we feel — even in the sticky summer heat.

-Joel Wensley is a licensed mechanical contractor in the state of Michigan, a WJBK-TV Fox2 Detroit news contributor and president of Mechanical Heating & Cooling in Dearborn Heights.
+Joel Wensley is a licensed mechanical contractor in the state of Michigan, a member of the Comfort Institute, and is also the president of Mechanical Heating & Cooling in Dearborn Heights.